 '''

 (send a-slider set-value value) → void?

-value : (integer-in -10000 10000)
+value : position-integer?

 '''

 Sets the value (and displayed position) of the slider.
 (The control's callback procedure is not invoked.)
 If value is outside the slider's minimum and maximum range, an exn:fail:contract exception is raised.